LeslieJohnson/Surplus-example/doc/Pictures.md

 TIP: Chrome's debugger let me examine events for clues about how to use them.
 Chrome on my Linux laptop doesn't support touch events, but their debugger simulates them if a smartphone emulator is selected.
-(I don't know how to bring up the debugger on a smartphone, if it's even possible.)

 I use `swipeStart()` and `swipeEnd()` to capture the coordinates for the user action.
 A little `diff` helper tells me how far across the screen